All you need to know about hiking Elephant’s Eye

 Opening and closing times

-Enquiries: 021 712 7471
+Enquiries: For more information, call 021 712 7471.

 Extra information

-Distance: 3.2 miles / under 8km
+• Distance: 3.2 miles / under 8 km

-Time: Roughly 2 hours excluding picnic time
+• Time: Approximately 2 hours, excluding picnic time

 Easy to follow signs